 All it takes to get fresh handmade fettucine, meatballs and Neapolitan-style pizza is a phone call.
-Then, customers just drive […]
+Then, customers just […]

 As the mother of young kids I sometimes wonder who’s teaching who – because I learn as much from them as they do from me.

 It’s a good reminder that it doesn’t always take time, experience or maturity to be able to offer wisdom in the world.
-On this International Women’s Day, just look at the impact […]
+On this International Women’s Day, just look at the […]

 The Moment of Lift: How Empowering Women Changes the World

-In her book, “The Moment of Lift: How Empowering Women Changes the World,” Melinda Gates traverses the globe highlighting the lives of women in the past and at present, in developing countries and in the U.S. She notes how giving them a voice – or hearing their voices – and making societal changes that improve […]
+In her book, “The Moment of Lift: How Empowering Women Changes the World,” Melinda Gates traverses the globe highlighting the lives of women in the past and at present, in developing countries and in the U.S. She notes how giving them a voice – or hearing their voices – and making societal changes that […]

 NASA image by Jeff Schmaltz, LANCE/EOSDIS Rapid Response